NATIVE – CA ENDEMIC

 - Eudicots are a major lineage of flowering plants; see family for general characteristics

-- Leaves and flowers produced from the same bud
+- Separate male and female flowers on the same plant (monoecious)

-- Inflorescence (flower arrangement) of 1-4 nodding flowers from the leaf axil (branching point)
+- Larger, solitary female flowers at the leaf axil (branching point)

 - See Calflora for statewide observations of this plant